Monday, 19 February 2007

 Prov 3:5-7

-I don't think you appreciated the fact that what I said was more than half, but not entirely, joking.
+NP, I don’t think you appreciated the fact that what I said was more than half, but not entirely, joking.
 Frankly, if the Anglican Church were to become entirely Evangelical, that would be proof to me that She is in error.
 I would have to worship somewhere else.
-In all honesty, I'd go Orthodox, or perhaps Roman.
+In all honesty, I’d go Orthodox, or perhaps Roman.
 To be candid, I believe Evangelical doctrine to be in error, while I respect the right of Evangelicals to believe as they do.
-Evangelical worship not only does nothing for me spiritually, it tends to be a temptation for me to judge, thus leading me into sin.
-Sorry, it may be a great thing for you, but I simply can't find anything in it that inspires my soul.
+Evangelical worship not only does nothing for me spiritually, it tends to be a temptation for me to judge, thus… Read more »

 From other things you have said, Ford, I don't think that is true - I could see you as an evo because JC is at the centre of evo faith.